27 Best Jobs for Teens Hiring Now

 Besides completing questionnaires, you can make money playing games, watching TV clips, searching the web, and reviewing products.

-To make sure there’s a steady flow of surveys and micro-tasks available to work on, you can sign up with multiple surveys sites.
+To make sure there’s a steady flow of surveys and micro-tasks available to work on, you can sign up with multiple survey sites.
 Swagbucks, MyPoints, and Survey Junkie are reputable survey sites to consider.
 You can also join a survey directory like Survey Club to find even more opportunities to complete surveys in your spare time.

-Jobs for 14-Year-Olds
+Jobs for 14-year-olds

 If you have experience caring for children like younger siblings or the children of family friends, you can apply for local babysitting jobs.
 A good place to start is by posting your services on Facebook and asking friends and family members for references and referrals.

-You can also set up a free account with Care.com to connect with parents in your area.
 The range of pay for babysitters can vary greatly depending on your age, experience, and location.
 Check for similar listings in your area to help you decide what rates to set for your services.

 List all relevant skills you have and any applicable experience, such as helping at home in the kitchen or volunteering at a local food bank.
 Do a few practice interviews at home so you feel comfortable answering questions.
 If you get the job, you can expect to earn the local minimum wage working for a local restaurant.

-Work at an Amusement Park
+8. Work at an amusement park

 If you’re a thrill-seeker or don’t mind dealing with crowds, consider working at an amusement park over the summer.
 You can get hired to work with food or drinks, be on cleanup duty, or possibly work in ride operation.